Film and Animation (BFA) – Handbook

 Craft Capstone Declaration (Film Only)

 To ensure film students have time to complete all of their capstone preparation, they should ideally begin thinking about which type of capstone they want to pursue before they register for the spring semester of their second year.
-This will allow them to take the most appropriate courses in the spring of their second year in preparation for a workshop (see Workshop Courses below) in the fall of their third year.
+This will allow them to take the most appropriate courses in the spring of their second year in preparation for a workshop (see Workshop Courses below).
 However, only film craft capstone must be formerly declared.

-POLICY PENDING APPROVAL: Prior to registering for a workshop with the intent to perform a craft in it, students must successfully complete, or be successfully completing, (with a grade of C or better) the first required course of that craft (see Capstone Preparation below) and submit a SOFA Craft Track Declaration to the Senior Staff Assistant and the proposed workshop instructor.
+Students must direct in a workshop before being allowed to craft in an elective, additional workshop.
+Prior to registering for a workshop with the intent to perform a craft in it, students must successfully complete, or be successfully completing, (with a grade of C or better) the first required course of that craft (see Capstone Preparation below) and submit a SOFA Craft Track Declaration to the Program Director.

 Return to contents.